Piedras Negras (Maya site): Late Preclassic/Early Classic Rulers

-Ruler C: 514-53, induction Long Count Date: 9.4.0.0.0.
+Ruler C: 514–53, induction Long Count Date: 9.4.0.0.0.
 Lintel 12 depicts Ruler C receiving 4 captives, including Knot-eye Jaguar of Yaxchilan.
 Stela 30, long count 9.5.0.0.0 (AD 534), is possibly a celebration of a k'atun ending.
-Stela 29, long count 9.5.5.0.0 (AD 539), is in celebration of a hotun (a five-year period)ending during Ruler C's reign.
+Stela 29, long-count 9.5.5.0.0 (AD 539), is in celebration of a hotun (a five-year period)ending during Ruler C's reign.
 Both would have been causes of celebration in antiquity.

 Late Classic Rulers

-K’inich Yo’nal Ahk I: 603-639, induction long count: 9.8.10.6.16.
+K’inich Yo’nal Ahk I: 603–639, induction long count: 9.8.10.6.16.
 K’inich Yo’nal Ahk I ran a series of military conquests throughout the Usumacinta area, and defeated Palenque in AD 628, taking captive Ch’ok Balum, one of Palenque's lords.
 Stela 25 commemorates his accession.
-After K’inich Yo’nal Ahk I's accession, he razed the Early Classic monuments and some of the buildings, in an effort to discredit the symbols of earlier kings, and, additionally, began construction and renovating older architecture in the South Group to establish his dynasty and lineage.
+After K’inich Yo’nal Ahk I's accession, he razed the Early Classic monuments and some of the buildings in an effort to discredit the symbols of earlier kings, and, additionally, begin construction and renovation on older architecture in the South Group to establish his dynasty and lineage.